-Members can buy an optional temporary annuity (additional monthly payment) to increase their monthly income until age 65 or death, whichever comes first.
-If a member does buy a temporary annuity, their basic lifetime pension income after age 65 will be lower than it would be if they did not buy the annuity.
+If a member buys a temporary annuity, their basic lifetime pension income after age 65 will be lower than it would have been if they did not buy the annuity.
 Members who retire at an earlier age will pay a higher amount for the temporary annuity.